nekiter/RoadToRedCoder/README.md

 ## The process

-...
 2020/06/10 (First day) I started to do some basic problemset with dificuty 800 using C/C++, and read the book: Competitive Programmer’s Handbook by Antti Laaksonem.
+(30 minutes)
+2020/06/11 Just solved some problems, getting used to c++(60 minutes)